Bit depth

 Whenever you look at a screen, whether it’s your phone, your TV, or your laptop, you’re looking at pixels.
 These pixels light up with specific colors in mind and combine to give you the final picture you’re looking at.

 However, not all pixels are equal.
 As technology has evolved and screens have become more complex, we’re now able to show more colors than ever.
-And the way that we can measure (and improve it) is through something called Bit Depth.
+And the way this is usually expressed is in terms of the so-called Bit Depth.

 Bit depth, also known as color depth, refers to the number of bits used to represent the color or amplitude of each pixel in an image or sound.
 It determines the amount of information that can be stored for each pixel or audio sample, directly affecting the detail, accuracy, and quality of digital content.